Canyon Country Club Estados

 Any penalties may be appealed to the Board of Directors at their next regular meeting following the date of the violation.
 If not appealed, fines are to be paid with the next monthly homeowner dues payment.

-- FIRST OFFENSE:$25.00 fine and/or warning letter with specified time for correction.
+- FIRST OFFENSE: Warning letter sent by certified mail, with specified time for correction.
 If not corrected within time limitation, violation is considered as a second offense.

-- SECOND OFFENSE: Homeowner will be fined and billed $100.00 to $200.00 for the violation.
+- SECOND OFFENSE: After 30 days, the homeowner will be fined and billed up to $250 for the violation.
 And if any costs or expenses are incurred by the Association in regard to processing and/or collecting fines resulting from violations of the Association's Rules & Regulations or Governing Documents, such amounts will be assessed against the homeowner.

-- THIRD OFFENSE: Homeowner will be fined and billed an additional $200.00 to $300.00.
+- THIRD OFFENSE: After 60 days, the homeowner will be fined and billed an additional fine up to $500.
 And if any costs or expenses are incurred by the Association in regard to processing and/or collecting fines resulting from violations of the Association's Rules & Regulations or Governing Documents, such amounts will be assessed against the homeowner.

-- FOURTH OFFENSE: A fine of $200.00 will be applied for each 30 days the violation is not corrected in addition to the above fines.
+- FOURTH OFFENSE: A fine of up to $500 will be applied for each week the violation is not corrected, in addition to the above fines.

-The above enforcement fines apply to any future adopted Rules and Regulations as well as any CC&R's infractions.
+The above enforcement fines apply to any future-adopted Rules & Regulations as well as any CC&R infractions.